thriveweb/passion-family-dental/content/pages/about.md

 title: About us
 featuredImage: 'https://ucarecdn.com/77285cae-bdac-4c0a-83b8-46e82bed4316/'
 quote: >-
-  At Passion Family Dental, we believe in high quality dental care can only be achieved by placing our valued customers first.
+  At Passion Family Dental North Lakes, we believe in high quality dental care can only be achieved by placing our valued customers first.
 content: >-
   We respect and understand that every patient’s circumstances are unique.
 That is why we like to spend time listening to you, taking into consideration of